kpatel122/sparkpy-web-client/redesign/Docs/index.rst

 """""""""""""""""
 Environment music
 """""""""""""""""

-The `PlaySceneSound() <Source/sparkpy.html#sparkpy.PlaySceneSound>`_ will play background music for the scene.
+The `PlaySound() <Source/sparkpy.html#sparkpy.Environment.PlaySound>`_ will play background music for the scene environment.
 The music will loop by default

 .. code-block:: python
    :emphasize-lines: 13